ballerina-platform/ballerina-distribution/examples/nats-basic-pub/nats-basic-pub.md

 # NATS client - Publish message

-NATS implements a publish-subscribe message distribution model.
-A publisher sends a message to a subject and any active subscriber listening to that subject can consume the message.
-In this example, the NATS client is used to produce a message to a subject.
+NATS implements a publish-subscribe message distribution model for one-to-many communication.
+A `nats:Client` can be created with the default URL or with custom configurations.
+The `publishMessage` function can be used to send messages to the NATS server by providing a target subject, an optional reply subject and the message content.
+The messages sent are received by any active subscriber listening on that subject.

 ::: code nats-basic-pub.bal :::